anthonybruno/anthonybruno/README.md

 # Hey, I’m Anthony 👋

-I’m an Engineering Manager with 15+ years in frontend.
-My work has ranged from polished web platforms to SaaS products serving thousands and benefit systems reaching millions of employees.
-I’ve led projects for Google and Meta, and helped scale products all the way through acquisition.
+I’m an Engineering Manager with 15+ years in frontend, where I’ve gone from building polished web platforms to rebuilding SaaS products used by thousands and platforms that reach millions of employees.
+Along the way I’ve led projects for companies like Google and Meta and helped scale products to acquisition.

-These days, I’m focused on developer experience and AI-powered workflows that cut friction, speed delivery, and give teams space to solve bigger problems.
+These days, I’m focused on developer experience and AI-powered workflows that cut friction, speed delivery, and free teams to solve bigger problems.

 ### Featured projects